-3.7 The payment of outstanding amounts referred to in section 49 of the Customs Duty Act in instalments is permissible only if -
+3.7 Outstanding amounts referred to in section 49 of the Customs Duty Act may be paid in instalments only if-

-- (a) the customs authority has granted an application referred to in rule 3.8 submitted by or on behalf of the person liable for payment of the outstanding amount; and - (b) that person has entered into an instalment payment agreement referred to in rule 3.11 with the Commissioner.
+- (a) the person liable for payment of the outstanding amount is a registered person or licensee; - (b) the customs authority has granted an application referred to in rule 3.8 submitted by or on behalf of that person; and - (c) that person has entered into an instalment payment agreement referred to in rule 3.11 with the Commissioner.

-Applications for instalment payment agreements
+Application for instalment payment agreements

-3.8 (1) A licensee or registered person who is liable for payment of an outstanding amount referred to in section 49 of the Customs Duty Act and who cannot pay that amount in a single payment immediately may apply to the Commissioner electronically through eFiling, subject to rule 41.13 of the Customs Control Rules as applied by rule 13.4 of these Rules, for permission to pay the outstanding amount in instalments.
+3.8 (1) (a) A licensee or registered person who is liable for payment of an outstanding amount referred to in section 49 of the Customs Duty Act and who cannot pay that amount in a single payment immediately, may apply to the Commissioner electronically through eFiling, subject to rule 41.13 of the Customs Control Rules as applied by rule 13.4 of these Rules, for permission to pay the outstanding amount in instalments.